mic0331/smartcab/report/report.md

 > The random agent is eventually reaching the destination with variables at play (other vehicles, oncoming traffic, traffic lights, etc) but the approach to reach the goal is clearly random and not optimal.
 In fact the agent is not optimising the rewards gain.
 The agent does not prefer actions that it has tried in the past and found to be effective in producing reward.
 In fact the agent is constantly in “discovery” mode where he try new action without any knowledge of the past rewarding (or not) actions.
 The agent does not exploit what it has already discover in order to obtain reward.
 For example the agent does not understand, run after run, that running a red-light produce bad reward.
-I also noticed that several times, the agent, being close to the goal choose a different direction than the prefered to reach the destination.
+We noticed that several times, the agent, being close to the goal choose a different direction than the prefered to reach the destination.
+We can also remark the fact that the agent sometimes remain in position (action = `None`) even when there is no oncoming traffic or red light.

 > In order to compare the performance of the agent, we force `enfore_deadline` to `True` and report the results of 100 trials made with an `update_delay` of 0.2.
 Results for the random agent can be seen in the `output_random1.txt`, `output_random2.txt` and `output_random3.txt` files available the report directory.